Waving goodbye to the last snow of the past winter on a Cairngorms' famous peak.

 Then, the ascent begins.
 The path follows the stream of Glasallt, which makes for some pleasing scenery.

 So far, there was no hint of snow.
 That; however, changed as I reached the high plateau...

-..all the way to the woods near the parking lot, which ended another fine day in the hills.
+..all the way to the woods and the parking lot where I started.
+Good day in the hills, for sure.